-The distributed model results in increased financial contributions to the Common Fund and in-kind labor contributions to M&O tasks from European and Asia Pacific collaborators.
-It also results in a greater emphasis on direct NSF funding to U.S. collaborating institutions.
-In-kind contributions bv each collaborating institution are included in the Memorandum of Understanding (MoU).
+The distributed model results in increased financial contributions to the Common Fund and in-kind labor contributions to M&O tasks from European Asia Pacific and collaborators.
+It also results in a greater emphasis on direct NSF funding U.S. collaborating to institutions.
+In-kind contributions by each collaborating institution are included in the Memorandum of Understanding (MoU).
 (Summary of the MoU Scope of Work is included as Appendix 2 of this plan).